El-Dev-g/FinPulse/src/finpulse-partners/README.md

 # FinPulse Partners

-This directory is intended for integrations with FinPulse partners.
+This directory is intended for integrations with FinPulse partners, organized by continent.